Kullamannen by UTMB® · North Shore

 Road

 Making your way back to start.
-Road sections where you can really open up and pass people.
-If you've got something left, use it here.
+Road sections really open up, and you can pass people.

 Mile 10.5 – Finish: The Road Home